-The Rook3 has easy take-off behavior and does not require any additional advice regarding the forward or reverse launch.
+The Q-light 3 has easy take-off behavior and does not require any additional advice regarding the forward or reverse launch.
 Try to divide and practice the take-off procedure in three steps.

-- 1. Inflating and rising the glider
+- 1. Inflating and raising the glider

 - 2. Controlling the wing and wing check

 - 3. Accelerating and take-off

-It is always advisable to practice and improve proper launching techniques as this reduces unnecessary additional stress before the take-off.
+It is always advisable to practice and improve proper launching techniques as this reduces unnecessary additional stress before the take-off